 The SFC has launched a quarterly statistical data program for high-pressure spray polyurethane foam products to provide business statistics about the sector.

 More information and order forms can be found here.

 Spray Foam Coalition Code of Conduct

-On January 30, 2014, the Spray Foam Coalition approved a Code of Conduct.
+In 2014, all active Spray Foam Coalition systems house members created and signed a Code of Conduct.
 This is the first commitment of its kind in the SPF industry.
 It reflects the member companies’ commitment to the continuous improvement in health, safety and product stewardship of spray polyurethane foam products.